Graceshiks/Portfolio/README.md

 ## 🔭 Future Features <a name="future-features"></a>

-> Describe 1 - 3 features you will add to the project.
+> Future features you will add to the project.

 - [ ] Add Javascript.
 - [ ] Add more styling.